A good engineering culture attracts top-notch engineers and increases productivity without burning them out.

 “You shouldn’t do things differently just because they’re different.
 They need to be… better.”

 What’s more, poor-quality work is a one-way street to losing millions of dollars.
-Even worse, people can get hurt and die from negligence.
-To point out though, high-quality work isn’t driven by bonuses and promotions.
-Rather, it’s baked into a company’s culture, where people fear becoming the weakest link.
+Even worse, people can get hurt and lose their lives because of negligence.
+But let’s get one thing straight: high-quality work isn’t fueled by bonuses or promotions.
+Nope, it’s ingrained in a company’s culture, where nobody wants to be the weak link.
+That’s what a rockin’ engineering culture looks like.

 12. Business politics are kryptonite